mhm271/FlaskGSheet/README.md

 # FlaskGSheet
-Flask based, web application to display a Google Sheets page
+Simple web application to display a Google Sheets page